 Wine by the glass is about $7-12.
 Most bottles of wine cost around the $30 mark.
 If you purchase a bottle and don’t finish it at one location, your server can hold it for you for another time (or even for another location!).
 Remember that “unlimited” beverage packages don’t include bottles of wine, just by-the-glass, although they usually will discount bottles if you have the package.

-Cocktails and spirit-based drinks cost around $7-12 for well and the low end of premium.
+Cocktails and spirit-based drinks cost around $7-12 for well brands and the low end of premium.
 This includes basic and specialty cocktails, as well as spirits served neat.
 What is considered a “premium” spirit can vary among lines.
 If you must have a specific brand of alcohol, I would suggest googling “bar menu <your cruise line> <the current year>” to see current pricing.
-Premium spirits may be expensive, and therefore may not be covered if you do purchase a beverage package.
+Premium spirits may be expensive, so they might not be covered if you do purchase a beverage package.

 What can I drink on board for free without a beverage package?